 It is most important to regularly check the tensioning on the belt or chain.
 The belt or chain will slip if it is too loose and could cause damage to the sprocket or burn the belt.
 If the belt or chain is too tight, they will start to wear out bearings prematurely.

 Keep the tension within the manufacturer’s recommendations and check it monthly to be sure it is correct.
+Routine tension checks are a simple part of industrial mixer maintenance that can help prevent premature drive system wear.

-4. Check the Discharge Gate Operation
+4. Why Should You Check the Discharge Gate Operation?

 Over time, dust, dirt, powder, or foreign objects can get lodged in the discharge gate, causing it not to completely close.
 Check limit switches to make sure the gate is completely closed or open when the limit switch is used.